gypsydave5/gypsydave5.github.io/posts/dc.md

 Think of the numbers on the right being left on a plate in a row.
-An operator turns up on the right and - YOMP! - it eats as many inputs as it needs and becomes a result (and joins the delicious numbers on the plate as a result).
+An operator turns up on the right and - YOMP! - it eats as many inputs as it needs and becomes a result (and joins the delicious numbers on the plate).

 So we can perform arithmetic in Reverse Polish Notation with `dc`.
 Try it!
 Type in `3 5 +` and hit return!